JavierMtz5/COCO_YOLO_dataset_generator/README.md

 If you want to give a name to the directory which will contain the new dataset, set the *output_dir* parameter with the desired name.
 Do not use spaces.

-#### Do I want to extract only images with objects belonging to certain classes, or all images?
+#### Do I want to extract only images containing objects that belong to certain classes, or all the images of the original dataset?

 If you want to extract only images which contain objects from certain classes, you must set the *target_classes* parameter with an array of strings, which are the names of the classes you want to keep.
-If, instead of loading 118K images with all different objects, you only want to load images which contain dogs and cats, then *target_classes* parameter shuould be set to ```--target_classes cat dog```.
+For example, if instead of loading 118K images with all different objects, you only want to load images which contain dogs and cats, then *target_classes* parameter shuould be set to ```--target_classes cat dog```.

 If you want to extract all the original images, do not set a value for the *target_classes* parameter.

 #### Do you want to include background images in the new dataset?

 If you gave a value to the *target_classes* parameter, the new dataset will now contain only images with the target classes, which can lead to an increase in false positives.
 To solve this problem, a common solution is to add images which do not contain any of the target classes to the dataset.
 Parameter *background_percentange* sets how many background images will be added to the new dataset.
-More specifically, the number of background images to be added is equal to the length of the non-background new dataset multiplied by the *background_percentage* parameter, which must be a value between 0 and 1.
+More specifically, the number of background images to be added is equal to the length of the new dataset (without background images) multiplied by the *background_percentage* parameter, which must be a value between 0 and 1.

 If the length of the new dataset is 1000, and I set the *background_percentage* parameter to 0.2, then I will add 200 background images to the new dataset.
 If the *background_percentage* parameter is not set, then no background images will be added.

-#### How many images from the original dataset do you want to include in the new dataset?
+#### How many test images from the original dataset do you want to include in the new test dataset?

 If, instead of 100K test images you only want to extract 500 test images, then *test_num_images* parameter must be set to 500.
-If not set, all original test images will be included in the new dataset.
+If not set, all original test images will be included in the new test set.

 #### Do you want to extract only the test images which contain the target classes?

-If you want to extract only images containing object that belong to the target classes, then *test_exclude_classes* must be set to False.
-If *test_exclude_classes* parameter is not set, then all original test images will be extracted.
+If you want to extract only images containing objects that belong to the target classes, then *test_exclude_classes* must be set to False.
+If *test_exclude_classes* parameter is not set, then all original test images, independently of the objects they contain, will be extracted.

 #### Do you want to join all the classes of the new dataset into one single class?